aj3423/SpamBlocker/README.md

 - Content contain "verification": `.*verification.*`

 #### 2. In Contacts
-Checks whether the phone number belongs to a contact.
+Permit if the number belongs to a contact.

 #### 3. Repeated Call
 Calls repeated within 5 minutes will be permitted.